johnwmillr/johnwmillr.github.io/projects.markdown

 [![Spoonacular Logo](https://scontent-ort2-2.xx.fbcdn.net/v/t31.0-8/1015834_366434323478799_1899116451_o.png?_nc_cat=0&oh=4c6fd31f802d6354406a9e24861c0e09&oe=5C0A020C){:class="img-responsive" height="30%" width="30%"}](https://github.com/johnwmillr/SpoonacularAPI)

 [Spoonacular](http://spoonacular.com/) is a food and recipe website that offers a freemium API with over fifty different endpoints.
-I wrote [`spoonacular`](https://github.com/johnwmillr/SpoonacularAPI), a Python package that interfaces with the Spoonacular API and makes it easy to download food, recipe, and nutrition data from the website.
 The API even includes endpoints for random [food jokes](https://twitter.com/johnwmillr/status/1027443472985452544) and [wine pairings](https://twitter.com/johnwmillr/status/1025989502957969408)!
+I developed [`spoonacular`](https://github.com/johnwmillr/SpoonacularAPI), a Python package that interfaces with the Spoonacular API and makes it easy to download food, recipe, and nutrition data from the website.
 I wrote unit tests for each of the endpoints and have continuous integration running on [Travis-CI](https://travis-ci.org/johnwmillr/SpoonacularAPI).
 The package is available for installation via [`pip`](https://pypi.org/project/spoonacular/).

 ---